Malvern College: Alumni

 Old Malvernians who have become heads of state or government include the eponymously titled Godfrey Huggins, 1st Viscount Malvern, who served as Prime Minister of Southern Rhodesia and of the Federation of Rhodesia and Nyasaland; and Najib Razak, the sixth prime minister of Malaysia.
 The former was the British Commonwealth's longest-serving prime minister by the time he left office.

 Military figures educated at the college include two posthumous holders of the Victoria Cross, Captain David Younger who received the award following his death in the Second Boer War, and Major Kenneth Muir, who received his award following his death in the Korean War; the First Sea Lord Admiral of the Fleet Sir Varyl Begg; Air Marshall Sir Denis Crowley-Milling; and General Sir Charles Harington, Deputy Chief of the Imperial General Staff.

 Old Malvernian Nobel Prize winners include Francis William Aston, winner of the 1922 Nobel Prize in Chemistry, James Meade, winner of the Nobel Prize in Economics in 1977, and Frederick Sanger, who is one of only three people to have won multiple Nobel Prizes in the same category (Nobel Prize in Chemistry), and one of five persons with two Nobel Prizes.

-Old Malvernians have been instrumental in the formation of and charitable and sporting organisations such as the Docklands Settlements supporting families in London's East End, and Blackburn Rovers F.C., a six-times winner of the Football Association Cup.
+Old Malvernians have been instrumental in the formation of charitable and sporting organisations, such as the Docklands Settlements, supporting families in London's East End, and Blackburn Rovers F.C., a six-times winner of the Football Association Cup.